Best family cars to buy 2021

 4. Vauxhall Insignia

-Prices start from £23,795, while its 490-litre boot and big hatch offer lots of practicality.
+Prices start from just over £24,000, while its 490-litre boot and big hatch offer lots of practicality.
 The Vauxhall is superbly roomy and there’s a good level of tech on offer, while upgraded levels of safety kit will be welcome.
 Driver-assistance tech includes: AEB with collision alert and pedestrian detection, lane-keep and blind-spot assist, plus adaptive cruise control.

 Vauxhall has moved to using some PSA powertrains, though, so the range includes a 1.5-litre three-cylinder diesel, alongside downsized, turbocharged petrols.